Jayanta Mahapatra: Early life and education

-Born into a prominent Odia Christian family, Mahapatra went to Stewart School in Cuttack, Odisha.
+Jayanta Mahapatra was born on 22 October 1928 into a prominent Odia Christian family.
+He attended Stewart School in Cuttack, Odisha.
 He completed his M. Sc. in Physics from Patna University, Bihar.
-He began his teaching career as a lecturer in physics in 1949 and taught at various government colleges in Odisha including Gangadhar Meher College, Sambalpur, B.J.B College, Bhubaneswar, Fakir Mohan College, Balasore and Ravenshaw College, Cuttack.
-He superannuated at Ravenshaw College, Cuttack (now Ravenshaw University) and retired from his government job as the Reader in Physics in 1986.
-He began his writing career in the late sixties.
+He began his teaching career as a lecturer in physics in 1949 and taught at various government colleges in Odisha including Gangadhar Meher University, B.J.B College, Fakir Mohan University and Ravenshaw University.
+In 1986 he retired from his government job as Reader in Physics at Ravenshaw University (then Ravenshaw College).

+Mahapatra began his writing career in the late sixties.
 His short stories and poems were initially rejected by several publishers, until his poems were published in international literary journals.
 He was invited to participate in the International Writing Program at Iowa, which brought him international exposure.